-Eagle Materials (EXP) CEO, Michael Haack on Q4 2020 Results - Earnings Call Transcript
+Eagle Materials (EXP) CEO Michael Haack on Q4 2020 Results - Earnings Call Transcript

 We fully expect that the uncertainties around COVID-19 and its effects on the economies will be relieved over time.
 We are well prepared to capitalize on opportunities in construction materials that will arise in the wake of these uncertain times.

 We are three times larger on the cement side of the business than we were a decade ago.
 We have built a strategic network of plants and terminals in the U.S heartland.
 The latest addition was the recently acquired Kosmos cement plant that we began operating as an Eagle plant in March.
-Our wallboard business has attained unrivaled prominence for [indiscernible] production and customer satisfaction.
+Our wallboard business has attained unrivaled prominence for low cost production and customer satisfaction.
 In March, we completed the equipment installation to expand the capacity of Republic Paper.
 We will finalize all aspects of the installation over the summer when travel reopens, but we are already seeing the benefits of this new equipment through added capacity.

 We are healthy, our balance sheet is strong, and we are poised to emerge from this uncertain time with the winds at our back.
 In this regard, I think it is important that we not underestimate the power that already announced monetary and fiscal government stimulus will create for our businesses.
 Construction has led the way to recovery so many prior cycles and may well lead the way again.
 Our U.S. infrastructure needs are well chronicled in one way or another.
 Roads and bridges will be built and repaired.
 Low interest rates make homes more affordable and we are not building at the pace that matches household formation and replacement needs.
 There are many reasons to remain constructive about the long term.